Gov. Ron DeSantis to speak in Vero Beach

-VERO BEACH, Fla. — Florida Gov. Ron DeSantis is set to hold a press conference Tuesday afternoon in Vero Beach.
+VERO BEACH, Fla. — Florida Gov. Ron DeSantis signed two bills aiming to improve early education in the state Tuesday at the Childcare Resources of Indian River.

-The Republican governor officially has a challenger in the 2022 Florida gubernatorial race.
-U.S. Rep. Charlie Crist announced his run Tuesday morning.
-Crist will likely face several Democratic challengers on the path to the potential nomination to face DeSantis.
-Politico reports Democratic insiders are talking about U.S. Rep. Val Demings from Orlando running, as well as Agriculture Commissioner Nikki Fried.
+HB419 focuses on early learning and student success, while HB7011 brings attention to student literacy.
+Both will become law effective July 1.

-On Monday, DeSantis suspended all local COVID-19 emergency orders put in place earlier in the pandemic.
-He also signed a new COVID bill and executive order that will take effect on July 1.
+“It’s a way to really put students on a path to success," the governor said about signing the two bills.

 What other people are reading right now: